-- 4 Total Units of Science Required - 1 unit of Biology (can be AP/IB) - 1 unit of Chemistry, Earth Systems, Environmental Science or an AP/IB Course - 1 unit of Physical Science or Physics (AP/IB) - 1 unit of a 4th science (any AP/IB. academic science or career tech science) - \\\\\4th Science may be used to meet both the science and elective requirements
+4 Total Units of Science Required

+- 1 unit of Biology (can be AP/IB) - 1 unit of Chemistry, Earth Systems, Environmental Science or an AP/IB Course - 1 unit of Physical Science or Physics (AP/IB) - 1 unit of a 4th science (any AP/IB, academic science or career tech science)

+\\\\\4th Science may be used to meet both the science and elective requirements

 Honors and AP Level Courses are available.
+Dual Enrollment Science courses are available.